Some links in this post may be affiliate links

 Occasionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and discourage pest and disease infestations.

-Do not feed Bengal Fig during the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.
+Feed Ficus Audrey monthly during the growing period with a balanced, water-soluble fertilizer for a lush growth.
+Do not feed in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.

 Ficus Audrey potting mix should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+An all purpose potting mix is ideal for this plant.

 Repot Ficus Audrey at the beginning of the growing season only when it has become pot-bound.
 Repotting every 2-3 years is adequate for this plant.